nyx-space/hifitime/README.md

     println!("{}", epoch);
     cnt += 1
 }
-// Check that there are indeed six two-hour periods in a half a day,
+// Check that there are indeed seven two-hour periods in a half a day,
 // including start and end times. assert_eq!(cnt, 7)
 ```